 Credit: @casalargawinery on Instagram

 Think a visit to Long Island’s wine country is just a summertime thing?
 Think again.
-Experience the peaceful serenity of the North Fork amid the snow-covered vineyards at One Woman Wines and Vineyards, Suhru Wines, Coffee Pot Cellars, Sparkling Pointe, and Kontokosta, which is perched atop sweeping bluffs overlooking the Long Island Sound.
-Taste the fruits of the frost in Lake Erie Wine Country in the Chautauqua-Allegheny region, home to several vineyards specializing in ice wine including 21 Brix WineryLeonard Oakes Estate Winery, and other wineries along the Niagara Wine Trail.
+Experience the peaceful serenity of the North Fork at Suhru Wines, Sparkling Pointe, and Kontokosta, which is perched atop sweeping bluffs overlooking the Long Island Sound.
+Taste the fruits of the frost in Lake Erie Wine Country in the Chautauqua-Allegheny region, home to several vineyards specializing in ice wine including 21 Brix Winery, Johnson Estate, as well as wineries along the Niagara Wine Trail.
 You'll also find this refreshing and sweet dessert wine made from grapes frozen on the vine at wineries across the Finger Lakes, including Casa Larga (pictured).

 Saranac Lake Winter Carnival - Photo by NYS ESD

 It’s never too late to start a new family tradition that you can enjoy together every year.
-One of the crowning events of the season is a 10-day extravaganza in the Adirondacks, the Saranac Lake Winter Carnival (pictured).
-Slated for February 2-11, this annual fete features fun for the whole family with a life-sized ice palace, traditional fry pan toss contest, and nightly entertainment at venues throughout town.
-Syracuse Winterfest is a party where all ages are invited.
-Enjoy dozens of indoor and outdoor events, cook-offs and tastings, as well as dazzling fireworks.
-The 11 days of fun kick off on February 15.
-Discover a land of arctic magic and wonder with a large ice skating rink, polar pub ice bar, and whimsical sculptures crafted from snow and ice at Lake George’s Winter Realms (November 24-March 2024) and explore a rich world of wintry lights, music, sounds, videos, and interactive moments at Winter's Dream (starting December 8).
-For the first time ever, Coney Island's Luna Park is extending the summer fun into winter with Frost Fest (November 18-January 7) featuring a skating rink, rides, holiday lights and shopping, festive food, and photos with Santa.
+One of the crowning events of the season is the Saranac Lake Winter Carnival (pictured), a 10-day extravaganza in the Adirondacks featuring a life-sized ice palace, traditional fry pan toss contest, and nightly entertainment at venues throughout town (January 31-February 9).
+The annual Lake George Winter Carnival features four weekends of fun with chili cookoffs, outhouse races, polar plunges, hot chocolate bar, and more (February 1-March 2).
+Coney Island's Luna Park is extending the summer fun into winter with Frost Fest featuring a skating rink, rides, holiday lights and shopping, festive food, and photos with Santa (November 23-January 1).

 A group of people smiling as they lay in clear floating donuts along the water of the lazy river jungle-themed waterpark ride